AMEST/Influunt/README.md

 ## Features
 1. Authorization: Google and Guest (for try service or local / self-hosted using)
-1. Infinite news feed (while has news inside channels)
+2. Infinite news feed (while added news from channels in user feed exists)
-1. Receiving news feed in parts (10 news)
+3. Receiving news feed in parts (10 news)
-1. Favorites (add/remove)
+4. Favorites (add/remove)
-1. Channels (add/edit/change visible in feed/remove)
+5. Channels (add/edit/change visible in feed/remove)
-1. PWA functional with offline mode (request caching)
+6. PWA functional with offline mode (request caching)
-1. Automatic background update of news feed to cache for active accounts
+7. Automatic background fetch new news from channels and push to user feed for active accounts
-1. Redis distributed cache (faster retrieval of news from cache)
+8. Redis distributed cache (cache remotes channels)

 ## Self-hosted Requirements
 * MongoDB - For storing user data (channels, favorites) and for aspnet core secure storage.
 * AspNet Core 3.1 runtime or Docker for service start
 * Optional reverse proxy for https connection

+## Configurations

+All configuration may be configured in `appsettings.json` or in Environment variables

+### Authentication

+* `Authentication:Google:ClientSecret` - client id in google
+* `Authentication:Google:ClientId` - client secret in google

+### Database

+Influunt use MongoDB as persistent data storage and Redis for faster distributed cache.

+*  `ConnectionStrings:Mongo:ConnectionString` - mongo connection string (example: `mongodb://app:password@localhost/influunt?authSource=admin`)
+*  `ConnectionStrings:Redis:ConnectionString` - connection string for Redis cache type

+### Feed

+* `FeedCrawler:Enabled` - enable background channels fetch (default: `true`). _In the future, can be disabled in api, and enabled in external worker_
+* `FeedCrawler:FetchInterval` - interval between fetching news from channels (default: `00:30:00` (30min))
+* `FeedCrawler:LastActivityDaysAgo` - Minimal user last activity date, for fetch news.
+If user don't use service more then n days, don't fetch news from user channel (default 93 days (~3 month))

 ## Screenshots
 |                                                                                            |                                                                                           |